t0mt0mm/ecu-test/README.md

 - Five mixed inputs (digital/analog) with live updates at 10 Hz
 - Dummy backend simulates first-order current response with noise and dynamic inputs
 - CSV logging for all ten signals with ISO timestamps and configurable rate
-- Real backend stub prepared for future CAN implementation
+- Real backend loads the provided DBC, opens a python-can bus, sends one write command, and decodes one feedback message

 ## Getting Started
 1. Create a virtual environment for Python 3.10 or newer.